andrewdavidmackenzie/flow/docs/developing/contributing.md

 - pick up an [issue](https://github.com/users/andrewdavidmackenzie/projects/2/views/1) and try and fix it (I am not very good at labelling these, but will try)
-- adding to or correcting the docs and this guide
+- adding to or correcting the code documentation or the book
 - adding a new example
 - improvements to the libraries, compiler, standard library, run-time
 - improvements to unit or integration tests